 Ab 1970 begann der Bau 31 fünfteiliger Doppelstockgliederzüge (DGBgq[e] mit Wendezugsteuerabteil, DGBgu[e] nur mit Steuerleitung) für den Einsatz im Ballungsraum-Nahverkehr, wobei sich der Wagenübergang auf der normalen Fußbodenhöhe am Nicht-Führerstandsende befand.
 Um Achslastüberschreitungen zu vermeiden und die Fahrzeuge freizügig einsetzbar zu machen, wurden die End- und Mittelwagen um je ein Abteil verkürzt.
 Erstmals lagen die Fenster im Oberstock vollständig in der Dachschräge, sie konnten nach oben geöffnet werden.
 Die Endwagen waren für den Einbau der automatischen Mittelpufferkupplung vorbereitet.
 Diese Einheiten wurden im Chemiearbeiterverkehr im Großraum Halle/Saale, im Schnellverkehr Leipzig–Halle, im Sputnik-Verkehr auf dem Berliner Außenring und bei den S-Bahnen von Dresden, Leipzig, Halle und Magdeburg eingesetzt.
 Sie liefen auf Drehgestellen der Bauart Görlitz VI-Do-K. Die Einstiegstüren wurden mit Kiekert-Schlössern verriegelt, wodurch die Türgriffe asymmetrisch ausfielen.
 Eine Türschließeinrichtung war ebenso eingebaut, wurde jedoch in der Regel nicht benutzt.

-#56 Updated by oberhuemer over 7 years ago
+#56 Updated by oberhuemer about 8 years ago

 There was confusion between the 214 (now 714) used for the tunnel rescue trains from 1997, which were regular 212, and the 214 (or 262) rebuilt from 2006, with the latter introduced when the former was.
 I've fixed that and swapped core and extended for 211 and 212 to compensate.